 Combine Two Shades of Gray

-You can make an all gray bathroom without having to settle for one shade of gray.
-Unless you want a monolithic bathroom there is no reason you can’t mix different shades of gray with your bathroom walls and floors.
+You can make an all-gray bathroom without settling for one shade of gray.
+Unless you want a monolithic bathroom, there is no reason you can’t mix different shades of gray with your bathroom walls and floors.

-In the photo below you will see how we used a darker tile in the tub area and a medium to light gray tile in the rest of the bathroom.
-This two tone gray bathroom feels much more involved than it would if it were made of just one color tile.
+In the photo below, you will see how we used a darker tile in the tub area and a medium to light gray tile in the rest of the bathroom.
+This two-tone gray bathroom feels much more involved than it would if it were just one color tile.

 Gray bathroom with two tones of gray tile.